digicademy/hydra-scraper/README.md

 ## Roadmap

-- Expand `types` to become a look-up module plus a local storage file to speed up consecutive harvests
+- Expand `lookup` to become a look-up module plus a local storage file to speed up consecutive harvests
 - Allow for remote/local ZIP and local folder ingests (and alter this readme)
 - Update `assets` folder and release